Frequently Asked Questions

 What happens if I miscarry before my scan?

-If you miscarry - or your circumstances change - and you no longer need a scan, please email me to explain.
+If you miscarry - or your circumstances change - and you no longer need a scan, please email me.
 I will then cancel your appointment and provide a full refund.